Skip to content

 states[state_node.STATE_TYPE] = state_node

-# Pass the weapon to each state
+# Pass the weapon to each state (refactored: pass all required args)

 print(states)